p3k22/P3k-Bluetooth-GamePad-Over-LAN-Server/README.md

 *Installation & Setup*

--
-    Download the Windows server build from this repository and install it onto you pc.
+- Download the *GamePad Server* release build from this repository and install it onto you pc.

--
-    Download the latest Android build from the BluetoothControllerOverLANClient repository and install it on your Android device.
+- Download the *GamePad Client* release build for your Android device and install it on your Android device.

        https://github.com/p3k22/P3k-Bluetooth-GamePad-Over-LAN-Client

-    Run the server on your PC, and let your Android app automatically find it over the network.
+- Run the *GamePad Server* on your PC, and let your Android *GamePad Client* automatically find it over the network.

-    Enjoy!
-Once connected, your Android device will behave like a native Bluetooth GamePad on your PC.
+🔥 **Add an exception to allow the *GamePad Server* through your Firewall.
+Connections will be blocked otherwise** 🔥

 ---

 🎉 You're All Set – Time to Game!

-Plug and play with your Android-powered controller for a fully immersive gaming experience right from your phone.

-Happy gaming!
+Once connected, your Android device will behave like a native Bluetooth GamePad on your PC.
+Enjoy!